Heli skiing is an elitist sport on snow. Getting to remote mountain locations

 of endless snow covered summits and wide open powder bowls.

 4. Be prepared for the wild helicopter ride.
 This is a big part of the price of

 admission, and a large part of the fun factor.
 Flying around untouched mountain

 peaks in remote mountain ranges is spectacular and exciting.
 Being deposited

 with just your skis and your guide on a pointed summit at 10,000 feet with the

 flurry of snow and chopper blades whirring above is your average commute.

 5. Heli skiing lodging can vary greatly.
-We highly recommend the beautiful
+At the beautiful

 Tweedsmuir Park Lodge in BC, you have your own private cabin, a hot tub and